Lakemonsters2635/MonsterVision5/README.md

 This should run on RPI5.
 No testing done on RPI4 yet
 note: password for cool computer that we train AIs on is `localuser2635`

-## How to set up Raspberry Pi 5 with WPILibPi and MonsterVision5
+## How to set up Raspberry Pi 5 with WPILibPi and MonsterVision5 (FOR SETUP ON ROBOT)
 1. Run `git clone https://github.com/Lakemonsters2635/MonsterVision5.git`
 1. Run `tar -czvf MonsterVision5.tar.gz MonsterVision5` (remove the v if verbosity is not desired)